yinguangyao/webpack-react-redux-express/README.md

 # webpack-react-redux-express #
 ## Introduction ##
-this is environment configuration for react、redux、express.
+this is environment configuration for react、redux、express and so on.

 ## configuration ##
 | involve       | Version